:TITLE:Adding/Editing a Release

 Universal Media Disk, typically 2.2GB.
 Playstation Portable uses this format.

-The companies/groups/individuals involved in the development or publishing of
+The companies/groups/individuals involved in the creation, development or translation

 :SUB:Visual novel relations